-Super quick and easy to make, this Semolina Cake with Orange is the perfect combination of light, moist and crunchy!
-Topped with an Orange Syrup, it is a great cake to serve for dessert this winter.
+Super quick and easy to make, this Orange Semolina Cake is the perfect combination of light, moist and crunchy!
+Topped with an Orange Syrup, it is a great dairy-free orange cake to serve for dessert this winter.

-To make this orange cake, you will only need a few ingredients.
-All things you should basically already have in your kitchen, except maybe the semolina if you don’t often use this ingredients.
+To make this orange cake with semolina flour, you will only need a few ingredients.
+All things you should basically already have in your kitchen, except maybe the semolina if you don't often use this ingredients.

 When I said this Dairy-Free Orange Cake was quick and easy, I really meant it!
 No need to boil full oranges or use the blender - all you will need is a mixing bowl, a whisk and a small pot.